xiaoyunyang/xiaoyunyang.github.io/content/post/startup/life-side-project.md

 thumbnailImage: /post/images/wrong-way.png
 ---

-People have different reasons to want to quit our 9-5 to pursue entrepreneurship full time.
+People have different reasons to want to quit their 9-5 to pursue entrepreneurship full time.
 I was drawn to the opportunity to take something from idea to product and being able to “be my own boss”.
 We all want the lifestyle of a successful entrepreneur but you don’t need to have your own VC funded startup to build a great product.

 <!--more-->